Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 [This article](https://leapsmag.com/the-only-hydroxychloroquine-story-you-need-to-read/) on HCQ from [leapsmag](https://leapsmag.com/) by Amesh Adalja, MD is particularly salient.

 Go to the primary sources and read them yourself.
+Go to the data tables first.
+Skip the abstract and the prose and go straight to the data.
+Then go back and read the author's explanation.
+Then go back to the data and see if it all fits together.

 Most of these articles can be found in their full-text on Google Scholar.
 They might take longer to read than a news article, but you'll at least have some idea of what's going on in the actual study.
 I believe that at least 75% (and perhaps much more) of what's done in these studies can be understood by someone with a high-school science education.
 Anyone with an analytical mind and the determination can understand these studies, perhaps much better than I.

 ---
 ## HCQ [References](https://www.zotero.org/groups/2437331/kornweiss_medical/collections/7QC6NC39)